-A headless CMS has its front-end component (the head) removed, and what remains is a backend delivering content via an RESTful API.
-Because of its backend-only nature, it does not care about how the content is displayed: its focus is just on storing and delivering the content, and nothing more.
+A headless CMS is like a traditional CMS but without a front-end.
+What remains is a backend delivering content via a RESTful API.
+Because of its backend-only nature, a headless CMS does not care about how content get displayed to the end user.
+A headless CMS stores and delivers content – nothing more.

-Its counterpart is a standard multi-purpose CMS – often referred to as monolithic or coupled – like WordPress or Drupal.
-Let's take WordPress as an example, which consists of several components:
+Its counterpart is the standard multi-purpose CMS – often referred to as monolithic or coupled.

-Imagine that we remove (3) and (4) from this setup.
-The head of the CMS, the website itself, is no longer there: what remains is a backend for handling content storage and distribution, and a web app for editors.
-That's it, that's the entire CMS.
+Imagine that we remove component number three and four.
+The head of the CMS, the website itself, would no longer be there: what remains is a backend for handling content storage and distribution – together with a web app for editors.
+You now have a headless CMS.

-Unlike with a monolithic CMS setup, a headless CMS is not the only thing you need to create a website.
-By design, it lacks the features to do so, as there is simply no concept of theme or template.
-A developer would need to build the website, and use API of the headless CMS to access the content.
+Unlike using monolithic CMS, a website can't be built with a headless CMS alone.
+By design, a headless CMS lacks the features to do so.
+This is mainly because there's no concept of themes or templates.
+A developer must therefore build the website herself, and then use API of the headless CMS to pull in the content.

-At first, this may seem counterproductive, and there could be objections to this different paradigm: "working with a single software is simpler than working with two", or "building a front-end is hard and time-consuming".
+Having to create the website part of a CMS-based solution may seem like more work.
+And some may say "working with a single software is simpler than working with two", or "building a front-end is hard and time-consuming".
 These are fair points, and they do apply to a variety of cases.
-This is why there is no definitive answer to the question "is a monolithic CMS better than a headless CMS?"
-It just depends on your needs, there are use cases where one is better than the other, and vice versa.
+This is why there is no definitive answer to the question "is a monolithic CMS better than a headless CMS?".
+The answer is – it depends on your needs.
+There are use cases where one CMS type is better than the other.

-The most prominent use cases for headless content management are:
+Some use cases for headless content management include:

 It's not only for websites, though.
 A headless CMS usually delivers content through an API, which means that it can deliver content anywhere, on any device.
 This is great news for mobile app developers, because with this approach the same backend can deliver content to an iOS app, an Android app, or any other medium.